python-can-define-radio/python-course/classroom_activities/ex_8_turtle_and_functions.md

 # 11b
 # Copy your earlier drawSquare function.
+# Name the new version drawSquareLength.
 # Change it so that you can specify the length, just like in drawTriangleLength.
+# Then,
+# Once you've defined drawSquareLength,
+# try this.
+It should draw three squares of different sizes.
+# NOTE: You'll get an error if you haven't yet defined drawSquareLength.
+drawSquareLength(50)
+drawSquareLength(100)
+drawSquareLength(150)
 ```

 Now, let's incorporate `input` to let the user pick the size of the shape.